michalramus/mpi-shortest-path-in-array/README.md

-# This is not working
+# This does not work

 mpiexec -n 4 python3 __main__.py